lidom/RM_ES_Script/docs/index.md

 **Term Paper:**

-Every term paper should consist of the following parts:
+* Every term paper should consist of the following parts:

     * Introduction of the general problem and a short overview about the relevant literature.
     * Detailed description of the considered method(s).
     * Assessment of the method(s) by means of Monte-Carlo simulations.
     * Application to real data.

-\

-Page Count:
+* Page Count:

     * For groups of 1-2: 10-15 pages (plus bibliography and appendix)
     * For groups of 3-4: 15-20 pages (plus bibliography and appendix)
     * Long tables, proofs, additional figures, etc. should be placed in the appendix.
     * Line-spacing: 1.5

-\

-**Presentations:**

-* For groups of 1-2: 10-15 minutes
-* For groups of 3-4: 20-25 minutes
+* **Deadline for submission of term papers:** Feb.
+28, 2019, via e-mail to [dliebl@uni-bonn.de](mailto:dliebl@uni-bonn.de)